-Michigan lawmakers passed auto insurance reform legislation last Friday that state Gov. Gretchen Whitmer has called “truly historic.”
+Michigan lawmakers passed auto insurance reform legislation recently that state Gov. Gretchen Whitmer has called “truly historic.”
 When it takes effect in July 2020, the new law is designed to lower car insurance prices by changing both the amount of insurance drivers are required to purchase and the way insurance companies are allowed to set rates.

 Yes, you heard correctly.